AMC-Albert/chrono-language/README.md

 ## Highlights

-⭐ Powerful, responsive, and informative inline suggester that supports multiple insertion modes (link, plain text, alternate formats, timestamps, etc.) using modifier keys, and even open the selected daily note from here.
+⭐ Responsive and informative inline suggester that supports multiple insertion modes (link, plain text, alternate formats, timestamps, etc.) using modifier keys, and even open the selected daily note from here.

 Type `qd` (customizable in settings) to get started: